Tees–Wear derby: History

 Since the recommencement of the football league in 1946, Sunderland have no longer dominated the rivalry.
 Both clubs have suffered multiple relegations, including dropping into the 3rd tier (Sunderland for 5 seasons and Middlesbrough for 2), and neither have come close to winning a top division title.

 Sunderland won an unlikely second FA Cup in 1973, beating defending champions and top flight contenders Leeds United 1–0 at Wembley Stadium.
 Sunderland were a mid-table second tier side at the time, making their win one of the greatest FA Cup upsets of all time.

 More recently, Middlesbrough have been more successful in cup competitions, reaching five major cup finals from 1997 to 2006.
 Middlesbrough won the 2004 League Cup, their first major silverware, which also qualified them for European football for the following season.
-Middlesbrough's qualification was the first time either side qualified for a major European competition.
+Middlesbrough's qualification was the second time either side qualified for a major European competition as Sunderland had first played in the 1973–74 European Cup Winners' Cup.
 Middlesbrough qualified for Europe a second successive season, ultimately reaching the UEFA Cup Final in 2006, but losing to Sevilla.

-Whilst again Sunderland have spent more seasons competing in the top tier of English football across this period, it is Middlesbrough who have had a significantly superior head to head record.
+Whilst Sunderland have spent more seasons competing in the top tier of English football across this period, it is Middlesbrough who has led in their head-to-head record.

 Sunderland vs Middlesbrough head to head results 1946 - present: